-The new work celebrates the forms, symmetry and decorative elements characteristic of the original building’s Classical Revival style, while adding a range of identifiable insertions and interventions that reticulate new technologies and services throughout the space.
-The Atrium has consequently been transformed to support a range of diverse uses across professional development, networking and collaboration.
-The refurbishment also includes repair to the external stone façade and a new lift well entry.
+The Atrium celebrates the forms, symmetry and decorative elements characteristic of the original building’s Classical Revival style, while adding a range of identifiable insertions and interventions that reticulate new technologies and services throughout the space.

-Join us for guided tours of this beautiful space, or refreshments under the dome.
+Join us for guided tours in the grand interior, or refreshments under the dome.

 Tour Information